 Since this project involves filling a large area with epoxy.

-As a result, I use deep pour epoxy (aka casting resin) for the initial resin pour.
+So, I used deep pour epoxy (aka casting resin) for the initial resin pour.

 Deep pour epoxy has the following benefits:

-In addition, I used table top epoxy for additional resin pours.
+In addition, I used table top epoxy for the 2nd and 3rd resin pours.

 More on this later.